-While they're not quite ready for a regular part-time job, many 12-year-olds are at the point where they want more independence in some aspects of their lives.
-This is a great age to begin instilling a sense of responsibility in a child, and to educate them about money and how much things cost.
+Many 12-year-olds are at the point where they want more independence in some aspects of their lives.
+So this is a great age to begin instilling a work ethic in your offspring, and to educate them about money, responsibility, and how much things cost.

-Legally, 12-year-olds can't work the traditional after-school jobs—such as supermarket cashier—that their slightly older peers are eligible for.
-But there are many side jobs and ways to earn money that most 12-year-olds can handle.
+Legally, 12-year-olds can't work in traditional after-school jobs—such as supermarket cashier—that their slightly older peers are eligible for.
+Also, they may not be emotionally ready for such a commitment.
+But most preteens can handle many side jobs and other ways to earn money.

-Availability of some of these jobs will vary by season, and there's no set pay scale.
-Other factors that will affect pay, as with most traditional jobs, include location, as well as the difficulty and time it takes to complete each job.
+The availability of some of these jobs varies by season, and there's no set pay scale.
+Factors affecting pay include location, as well as the difficulty and time it takes to complete a task.
 You will also need to assess your child's maturity level for particular jobs.
 While some are casual and fun (helping to rake leaves, for example), others involve the safety and welfare of others.
-That means you may need to help your child develop the skills and responsibility level required to look after other people's children or pets.